saeedmzr/crypto_assessment/README.md

 #### Once generated, you can access the documentation through the endpoint /api/documentation#/.
 This provides comprehensive details about the API endpoints and their functionalities.

+### TODO:
+#### I should add more unit tests to it.
+It contains 12 unit test for now that it's not great.
+All the functionality should be tested.
+Also it should have `feature` tests as well.